fbpx

 with Susan Saenger

-Fridays at 11 am–12:15 pm
+Fridays from 11 am–12:15 pm

 NC Dance for Parkinson’s is modeled after the Dance for PD® program, developed by the Mark Morris Dance Group and Brooklyn Parkinson Group, and our teachers have attended their training workshops in Brooklyn.
 Although the class conveys the benefits of exercise, it also highly values the creative expression, aesthetics, and artistry that are at the core of dance as an art form.
 Participants will learn choreography in a variety of dance styles, including ballet, modern, jazz, and cultural/folk, and have opportunities to improvise and create unique movement sequences.
 A typical class includes movement done seated, standing, and locomoting, with adaptations offered based on each individual’s level of comfort and mobility.
 Participants dance together, in partnerships, and at times, solo.
 In addition to dance, the teachers utilize related art forms such as theatre games, poetry, image-based mindfulness, and storytelling to foster creative and expressive experiences.
 The class also promotes a sense of community where isolation is broken and meaningful connections are formed through the joy of dance.
 All people with Parkinson’s and their PD their care partners are invited!